 This is an ultralight shelter that is extremely breathable and 100% waterproof.
 Downside is it does not have a zippered face where the mosquito netting is, but you can by a flap for it if you want to.
 I have used this in the desert and in WNY and the condensation is non-existent in both climates.

 PROS: – Lightweight at 0.94 lbs. or 15 oz. makes it one of the lightest on the market; it’s extremely breathable and packs really small to 6″x10″ and excess stitching and bulk allow for a sleeping pad and most of your gear to stay inside your bivy.
 CONS: – No waterproofing across the face, thin fabric

 ACU Digital Bivy Cover

-It’s about a 1.5 lbs. which is much more heavy than the minimalist, but the key here is it is actually fuckin’ waterproof, and has enough room for all your gear to comfortably fit inside of it while its pouring outside.
+It’s about a 1.5 lbs. which is heavier than the minimalist, but the key here is it is actually waterproof, and has enough room for all your gear to comfortably fit inside of it while its pouring outside.
 It’s digital camouflage and great for bicycle touring and riding trains as well as hitchhiking.

 Anker Battery Pack Charger